 In addition to the races, many historic vehicles and related items are on show.
 Visitors arriving in historic vehicles park in a special area forming an impromptu classic car show.
 Air displays and aviation related items confirm that the Goodwood circuit was built around an airfield.

 Although not compulsory, visitors are encouraged to dress up in fashions from the 1948 to 1966 period.

 Admission to the Goodwood Revival is restricted to advance-purchased ticket holders only.
 Tickets are not sold on site.

 Bonhams Classic Car Auctions at Goodwood

 The Bonhams Chichester classic car auctions during the Goodwood Festival of Speed and Goodwood Revival are amongst the most important collector car sales in Britain and Europe.
 Bonhams usually has something very special on offer, especially at the Goodwood Festival of Speed when the cream of automobile enthusiast gathers in southern England.

-For 2015, Bonhams has added a third Goodwood auction: the Goodwood Members’ Meeting auction on March 21, 2015.
+In recent years, Bonhams has added a third Goodwood auction: the smaller Goodwood Members’ Meeting auction in March.